kesondrakey/fluxtools/README.md

   Choose any numeric variable for X (often `TIMESTAMP_START`) and Y; drag a box or lasso to flag points

 - **Multi-Year Support**
-  Upload up to 100 MB of flux‐tower CSV (all years by default, or pick a subset)
+  Upload up to 500 MB of flux‐tower CSV (all years by default, or pick a subset by year)

 - **Dark/Light Mode**
   Toggle UI theme on the fly (switch is in the bottom-right of the side panel)